jfitisoff/site-object/README.md

 A few notes about the page object code example:

 The set_url method is used to define a template for the page's URL.
 It can be a partial or full URL, or you can omit it entirely, in which case the page's URL will be the same as the base_url.
 The URL defined here is used to create a URL template, which gets utilized for both navigation and to determine if the page is being displayed.
 Templates can be defined with dynamic values that can change at runtime.
 For more info, see the Page.set_url method in the documentation.

-Element definitions take two arguments: an element method name and a block defining how the element is accessed.
-The block argument 'b' is a browser/driver object that gets passed down to the element from the page it's getting accessed from.
+Element definitions take two arguments: an element method name and a block defining how the element is accessed.The block argument 'b' is a browser/driver object that gets passed down to the element from the page it'sgetting accessed from.
 In the example, Watir is getting used but you could used Selenium here too.
 There's no abstraction layer between the page object library and Selenium/Watir -- you work directly with the underlying browser library and have access to everything that Watir or Selenium can do.

 Note that the login method utilizes the page elements defined earlier.

 When defining a page object you have access to the browser as well.
 It's not shown in the example above but you can access it via @browser.

 Page Features
 ===============

 Page features are used to model things that are present on multiple pages.
 For example, you'll often see a common footer used across corporate websites with links to About, Careers and News pages.
 Here's how the footer could be implemented via a page feature:

 ```ruby
 class Footer < PageFeature